NRK: History

 Kringkastingsselskapet A/S, a privately owned company and the predecessor of NRK, started regular radio broadcasts in Norway in 1925.
 NRK itself was founded in 1933.
 Based on a model similar to that of the BBC and located in Oslo, it was a replacement for privately operated radio stations in larger cities.
 NRK initially set out to cover the entire country and had a monopoly on broadcasting in Norway.
 The monopoly came under intense pressure when Norwegian TV companies began broadcasting from abroad in addition to international cable TV.
 Cable TV started in 1982 and satellite TV in 1986 (the launch of TV3 in 1987 and TVNorge in 1988).
 It was not until the launch of TV 2 on 5 September 1992, that NRK's monopoly on television broadcasting in Norway ended.

 During the Nazi German occupation, Norwegian transmitters were used to broadcast Nazi German war propaganda to Northern Europe (particularly Scotland and the northern half of Ireland, where the sea path ensured a good signal) and Scandinavia.

 Prior to the Nazi German occupation, NRK had also been partly financed by radio commercials.

 NRK was one of 23 founding broadcasting organisations of the European Broadcasting Union, which was founded in 1950.
 In 1954, NRK started broadcasting television shows, on a trial basis.
 Regular broadcasts started in 1960.

-In 1969, NRK adopted a new version of its corporate logo which consists of the lowercased "nrk" wordmark that has the letter "n" being made up of a rectangle and a reversed-italic rectangle, the letter "r" being made up of a rectangle and a circle, and the letter "k" being made up of a rectangle and reflecting-mirrored italic rectangles.